-Since CLEO is an alternative credit option for an associate degree or certificate at EPCC, the student will have to check if CLEO credits transfer to the institution(s) of their choice.
+Since CLEO is an alternative credit option for an associate of applied science degree or certificate at EPCC, the student will have to check if CLEO credits transfer to the institution(s) of their choice.

 How much does CLEO cost?

-Students are responsible for paying the tuition rate of a two‐credit hours course (one-time fee) and a $55 non‐refundable evaluation fee per each portfolio submitted.
-Financial Aid does not cover the cost or fees of CLEO’s two credit hours.
+Students are responsible for paying a $95 non‐refundable evaluation fee per each portfolio submitted.
+Financial Aid does not cover the cost or fees associated with the CLEO program.